 Parc Güell, Barcelona

 A mandatory visit for anyone who’s traveling to Barcelona, Parc Güell is one of Gaudí’s most fascinating creations.
-Nestled on top of Carmell Hill and surrounded by an emerald-green forest, the park marvels visitors with its sinuous and fluid structures that evoke the shapes of nature, and its multi-colored tiled mosaics.
+Nestled on top of Carmell Hill and surrounded by an emerald-green forest, the park welcomes visitors with its sinuous and fluid structures that evoke the shapes of nature and its multi-colored tiled mosaics.

 Frequently Asked Questions About Spain’s Tourist Attractions

 What Is The Most Visited Place In Spain?